alicelubic/Project-2---Ecommerce-Mobile-App/readme.md

 The user can see the price change in their subtotal to reflect the change in quantity.
 User Story:
 As a user, I want to change the quantity of an item in my cart.

+BUGS AND NOTES
+- Search feature does not launch Search Results Activity when using an Emulator ... but it does work on an actual device.
+- Upon launch, main recyclerview does not populate. if I stop and start again, there it is!